commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 ## Using Theme with Add-Ons

-A Theme add-on is a Gatsby Theme that exposes React components to be injected into the MDX provider of the core theme.
+A theme add-on is a Gatsby Theme that exposes React components to be injected into the MDX provider of the core theme.

-For example, a theme can expose certain React components to be injected in the core theme MDX provider.
 Usually it's possible for a child theme to use components shadowing (see [Theme overrides](#theme-overrides)).
 However, with multiple themes, the shadowed components are loaded from the last theme child.
 To solve this problem, a commercetools-docs Gatsby Theme can be used as an add-on.

 When using add-on themes, a proxy export file will be created in the websites `src/@commercetools-docs/gatsby-theme-docs/overrides` folder to leverage Gatsby's component shadowing (see [Theme overrides](#theme-overrides)), including all the exported components from the add-on packages.